-Learn about Principal Component Analysis – PCA, this data reduction technique, to identify, quantify & visualise the structure of a set of measurements.
+Learn about Principal Component Analysis – PCA, this data reduction technique, to identify, quantify & visualise the structure of a set of continuous measurements.
 PCA provides insightful data visualisation tools.
 Learn about innovative applications.

 - Key Statistical Concepts for PCA